BenjaminLAZARD/hr_job_matching/Design.md

 ## Chronology

 - [x] generate 100 synthetic profile with a dedicated data/ candidate_generation.py which has a main func.
 Make that a click app
-- [ ] under src/embed define functions to embed candidate profiles using Qdrant with appropriate subfunctions.
+- [x] under src/embed define functions to embed candidate profiles using Qdrant with appropriate subfunctions.
-- [ ] under src/query define functions to query the database given a job description.
+- [x] under src/query define functions to query the database given a job description.
 It may involve editing src/embed to embed/adapt the job desc as well
 - [ ] create the fastapi endpoints with proper CRUD validation

+## Choices

+Doing things great is actually quite time-consuming.
+The structure of the code is very primitive.It woudl gain to be more organized and sorted out.